drprojects/nora/README.md

 - uploading an arxiv paper (and associated metadata) to NoRA
 - uploading an Elsevier paper from Scopus (and associated metadata) to NoRA
+- uploading a Springer paper (and associated metadata) to NoRA
 - uploading a HAL paper (and associated metadata) to NoRA
 - uploading your whole Zotero library to NoRA